d6lts/google_analytics/README.txt

 =====
 In the settings page enter your Google Analytics account number.

-If you enable the profile.module you can also add more detailed information about each user to the segmentation tracking.

 All pages will now have the required JavaScript added to the HTML footer can confirm this by viewing the page source from your browser.